-Thanks to the advent of the internet and mobile technology, the world of banking have undergone a major transformation… and it’s not slowing down anytime soon.
-As a consumer, you may be wondering what's the future of banking and what changes you can expect to see as the banking industry continues to evolve.
+Thanks to the advent of the internet and mobile technology, the world of banking has undergone a major transformation, and it's not slowing down anytime soon.
+As a consumer, you may be wondering what's the future of banking and what changes you can expect from the banking industry.

 Today we are going to look at five predictions for the future of banking.
 Strap yourself into your self-driving car, put on your VR goggles, and dive into this guide to the future of banking.

 1. Online Banking Will Continue to Replace Local Branches

 The shift to online banking led banks to close nearly 9,000 branches in this decade.
 That is the biggest decline on record and a sign that consumers don't care as much about physical bank branches as they used to.
 And that trend isn't expected to stop.

 If you read through the recent bank reviews here on Investor Junkie, you may notice that online banks tend to offer lower costs, higher interest rates, and a generally better customer experience compared to their brick-and-mortar competitors.
 CIT Bank, for example, is a great option for that.

 Will local bank branches ever completely go away?
-That’s unlikely unless our society goes completely cashless.
+That's unlikely unless our society goes completely cashless.
 A growing number of consumers prefer paying for goods and services with a card and mobile payments.
 But a lot of people still get paid in cash (think workers who rely on tips).
-They will always drive a demand for some local branches.
+They will always drive demand for some local branches.